QuEraComputing/Bloqade.jl/docs/src/schema.md

 To transform the Hamiltonian into something the hardware is capable of supporting, we can pass it through [`hardware_transform`](@ref).

+!!! warning "Limitations on Atom Position Transformations"
+    While `hardware_transform` may attempt to adjust atom positions so that they conform to hardware position resolution capabilities, the function will NOT move atoms such that they satisfy minimum spacing constraints.
+The `validate` function presented later will explicitly indicate which atoms are in violation of the position constraints but will require the user to make the necessary changes.

 `hardware_transform` accepts information from [`get_device_capabilities`](@ref) (already called as a default argument) which provides information on the machine's capabilities and returns the transformed hamiltonian along with additional information regarding the difference (error) between the originally defined lattice geometry and waveforms versus their transformed versions through a [`HardwareTransformInfo`](@ref) instance.